1793

 1980s

-Until now, the zoo's sole ambition has been to entertain its visitors with live animals from local and foreign wildlife.
-You could see bison, lions, panthers, wolves, zebras, bears, chimpanzees and even... elephants!
-In the 1980s, the zoo was given a new impetus with new objectives: to improve housing and breeding conditions for the animals, the largest species were gradually transferred to other zoos with larger facilities.
+Until then, the zoo's sole ambition had been to entertain visitors by showing them live animals from local and foreign wildlife.
+Visitors could see bison, lions, panthers, wolves, zebras, bears, chimpanzees, and even... elephants!
+In the 1980s, the zoo took on a new lease of life with new objectives: in order to improve the conditions in which the animals were housed and bred, the largest species were gradually transferred to other zoos with more space.

-Integration of the zoo into the Muséum de Besançon, from which it gradually takes on scientific missions.
-As part of this ensemble, the missions of the future Jardin Zoologique are no longer limited to entertainment, but also include the explanation of living things (understanding the animal world), research (the study of animal behavior, for example) and the conservation of endangered species.
+Integration of the zoo into the Besançon Museum, with which it is gradually becoming more closely linked through scientific missions.
+Within this framework, the missions of the future Zoological Garden are no longer limited to entertainment, but also include explaining living organisms (understanding the animal world), research (the study of animal behavior, for example), and the conservation of endangered species.

 1992

-Creation of the Insectarium: bugs, dynastes, dytics and neps, crickets, spider mites, spider beetles, crickets, scorpions, cockroaches, tarantulas...
-Tens of thousands of insects and other arthropods, belonging to more than eighty different species, are on display for visitors to see.
-Since then, the Besançon Museum has continued to nurture this original approach: housing an impressive natural history collection (over a million objects: fossils, naturalized animals, herbariums...), it has established itself as a place of conservation and education, not only feeding research (in taxonomy and genetics, reproductive physiology, veterinary science, ethology...), but also raising visitors' awareness of respect for the environment and the preservation of biodiversity.
+Creation of the Insectarium: bugs, dynasts, diving beetles and water boatmen, grasshoppers, stick insects, rose chafer beetles, crickets, scorpions, cockroaches, tarantulas...
+Visitors can see tens of thousands of insects and other arthropods, belonging to more than eighty different species.
+Since then, the Besançon Museum has continued to maintain this original approach: home to an impressive natural history collection (over a million objects: fossils, stuffed animals, herbariums, etc.), it has established itself as a place of conservation and education, not only supporting research (in taxonomy and genetics, reproductive physiology, veterinary science, ethology, etc.), but also raising visitor awareness of environmental protection and biodiversity conservation.

 1996

-Creation of the Noctarium: thanks to a reversal of the day-night cycle, visitors can discover the nocturnal life of dozens of small mammals and amphibians from our regions.
+Creation of the Noctarium: thanks to a reversal of the day-night cycle, visitors can observe the nocturnal life of dozens of small mammals and amphibians from our regions.

 1998